Rodrigo-Emca/Minga/README.md

 MINGA is a website created for reading and enjoying manga.
 Users will be able to register, log in and read the manga they want.
-Also, if there are companies that want to post their products, they can do so, having access to edit and delete their manga.
+Also, if there are companies that want to post their products, they can do so, having access to edit and delete their mangas.